thisisntnathan/BHpredict/data/README.md

 ## Notes

 - Control wells have been removed from the dataset
-- Each dataset includes the label column `'yields'`
+- Each dataset includes the label column `'yield'`
 - `BH_CR_numbers` is very useful for both one-hot encoding and stratified CV:

 ```python